Cathy Busby: WE CALL

 Busby's WE CALL is a multi-iteration, site-specific wall-text work focusing on the Truth and Reconciliation Commission of Canada's (TRC) 94 Calls to Action, released in June 2015, to draw attention to the ways in which the government skirts responsibilities towards Indigenous rights and title.

-The first iteration of WE CALL was produced as an installation at the Teck Gallery, (Simon Fraser University, 2017–2018), and shortly after the work was reimagined during a community based project with the Gitksan Wet'suwet'en Education Society (GWES) in Hazelton, BC (2017).
+The first iteration of WE CALL was produced as an installation at the Teck Gallery, (Simon Fraser University, 2017–2018), and shortly after the work was reimagined during a community based project with the Gitksan Wet'suwet'en Education Society (GWES) in Hazelton, British Columbia (2017).
 For this permanent installation at GWES, the Calls painted on the walls of the school were chosen and edited for the space in dialogue with, and in response to, the lived experiences of the Gitxsan and Wet'suwet'en communities in the area.
 In 2018, a third site-specific iteration of WE CALL was completed at Upper Canada College (UCC) in Toronto, where Busby worked collaboratively with the students and teachers to develop a set of community endorsed response to the TRC's Calls.
 In 2022, Busby facilitated a two-day trip bringing the UCC students to GWES to see the WE CALL installation there and meet the Gitxsan students involved in it.